waveform80/picamera/README.rst

 The code is licensed under the `BSD license`_.
 Packages can be downloaded from the project `homepage`_ on PyPI.
 The `source code`_ can be obtained from GitHub, which also hosts the `bug tracker`_.
-The `documentation`_ (which includes installation and quick-start examples) can be read on ReadTheDocs.
+The `documentation`_ (which includes installation, quick-start examples, and the change-log) can be read on ReadTheDocs.

 To do
 =====